HelloWorld-1017/HelloWorld-1017.github.io/_posts/Python/python crash course/2024-08-23-Python-File-and-Exception.md

 # Refactor an existing program

-Often, we’ll come to a point where your code will work, but we’ll recognize that we could improve the code by breaking it up into a series of functions that have specific jobs.
+Often, we’ll come to a point where the program works, but we’ll recognize that we could improve the code by breaking it up into a series of functions that have specific jobs.
 This process is called <i class="term">refactoring</i>.
 Refactoring makes our code cleaner, easier to understand, and easier to extend.

 For the above [script](#script-1), we can put the main code into a function `greet_user()`: